Flofian/FlofianHBND/readme.md

-Simple sona plugin, but has some cool features

 To Use:
-Download FlofianSona.shard from Releases
+Download FlofianHBND.shard from Releases
 Put it in your Hanbot/League of Legends/Shards folder

+# # Champ List:
+# Sona
 Features:
 - Auto Q direct (1 or 2 targets)
 - Auto Q aura to amplify auto attacks (Self/Ally, also include direct Hit)